Glen Macnow

-Glen Harry Macnow (born April 23, 1955) is a Philadelphia, Pennsylvania sports talk radio host on 94 WIP.
+Glen Harry Macnow (born April 23, 1955) is an American sports talk radio host on 94 WIP in Philadelphia, Pennsylvania.

 Background

 Macnow was born in New York City on April 23, 1955, and raised in Buffalo, New York.
 He went to Boston University (with WIP co-worker Al Morganti), and worked a newspaper career that took him from Cocoa Beach, Florida to Fort Lauderdale, Florida to Detroit, Michigan, and, finally to The Philadelphia Inquirer in 1986.
 During his time with the Inquirer, in 1993, he was recognized as "The Best Sportswriter in Philadelphia" by Philadelphia magazine.

 Glen is often referred to as "The Prof" or "The Professor" due to his position as an instructor at St. Joseph's University.

 He is married to his wife Judy and is the father of two sons, Ted and Alex.